-BMW is expected to reveal its all-new G20 3 Series compact saloon at October’s Paris motor show, but the Bavarian carmaker has given us a sneak preview of the newcomer via this teaser video and some high-quality images of a camouflaged prototype.
+BMW is expected to reveal its all-new G20 3 Series compact saloon at October’s Paris motor show, but the Bavarian carmaker has given us a sneak preview of the newcomer via some high-quality images of a camouflaged prototype.

 The existing 3 Series, like its predecessors, sets a high standard for all-round driving dynamics, and it’s expected to be no different with the upcoming 2019 model.